-The size and shape of the leaflet will greatly influence its success.
+The size and shape of the leaflet greatly influences its success.
 If it can’t fit easily into a pocket or a bag, it may be thrown away.

 Most leaflets start life as sheets of A4 paper.
 Folded in half it becomes A5 and folded in half again it becomes A6.
-A4 can also be easily folded into three.
+A4 can be easily folded into three.

 Decide from the start what the main goal of the leaflet is, who your target audience are and how you are going to distribute it.
-These factors will influence the way you write and design a leaflet.
+That’s because these factors will influence the way you write and design a leaflet.

 Why do you want to produce a leaflet?